 Our Colorado climate is dry enough on its own, so be sure to place your antique furniture out of the direct flow of heating units or vents.
 Over time, dry heat can cause wood to shrink and crack.
 Similarly, make sure to keep your pieces out of direct sunlight.
 Direct sunlight can cause accelerated fading, destroying the finish of your antique furniture.
 Don’t worry, there’s no need to live in the dark.
 Diffusing harsh sunlight with sheer curtains or blinds will easily do the trick.

+Cleaning your antique furniture can be as simple as carefully dusting the surfaces.
 Use a soft cloth to regularly dust your antique furniture.
 Avoid using anything with a rough texture as it could scratch the surfaces.
 Be mindful of using feather dusters as broken feathers can cause scratches.
 A simple cheesecloth or soft cotton cloth are the best choices.

 Spray cleaning products and oils can be very damaging for antique furniture.
 Spray cleaning products coat the wood with silicone and over time a waxy film builds up, making your furniture look hazy.
 This film residue is difficult to remove and actually attracts dust!
 Oil is bad for wood antique furniture because it soaks into the wood grain and can turn the wood black when it oxidizes.